 • Fish sauce.
 Probably my most used ingredient!
 It works beautifully in this filling and doesn’t make it taste at all fishy.
 If you don’t like it, add another teaspoon of soy sauce instead.

-Once the dumpling cups look golden around the edges, remove the pan from the oven.
-Carefully remove the cups from the pan, then spoon over the cucumber salsa and drizzle with the dumpling dipping sauce, scatter with cilantro and scallions and serve.
+1. Carefully remove the cups from the pan, then spoon over the cucumber salsa and dumpling dipping sauce, then scatter with cilantro and scallions.

 Can I make the dumpling cups in advance?

-Can I use something other than ground pork?
+Can I use something other than ground pork in the mini dumpling cups?

 Yes!
-Use ground chicken, turkey or a plant-based alternative.
+Use ground chicken, turkey, beef, or a plant-based alternative.

 Are the dumpling cups spicy?